 The Library Engagement Fellows Program provides engaged learning opportunities for students to work on innovative projects related to libraries, research, and information.
-Funding for student fellows enables incubation and exploration of new ideas and initiatives to realize their potential.
+Funding for student fellows enables exploration of new ideas and allows library initiatives to realize their potential.

 Librarians and library staff propose projects during the summer months and are selected through a competitive process to be project leaders for the academic year.
 They then select student fellows based on the needs of their project and assemble dynamic teams with varied expertise.